Look again at the type of a simple function with more than one argument:

 int →

-, we used partial application (we applied only
+f, we used partial application (we supplied only

 some of the arguments).
-In fact, even when applying all the arguments at
+In fact, even when supplying all the arguments

-once, we could equally write (add 6) 5
+at once, we could equally write (add) rather than

 map (add 6) [10; 20; 30]